The freelance world in 2025 - from TV to content creation and beyond

 What it covers

 Our industry is facing both short-term economic downturn and long-term seismic change as audiences shift from linear to on demand TV and we experience rapid technological development, changing consumer demand and content delivered across multiple platforms.
-Faced with the possibility that it may now be difficult for some to sustain long-term full-time TV production careers, this session will aim to explore the new content opportunities away from traditional TV and how to diversify further within the screen industry with a specialist panel of contributors who are all managing to do that.
+Faced with the possibility that it may now be difficult for some to sustain long-term full-time TV production careers, this session will aim to explore the new content opportunities away from traditional TV and how to diversify further within and beyond the screen industry with a specialist panel of contributors who are all managing to do that.

 Hosted by experienced TV business and creative leader Mark Hill, the panel will discuss and answer audience questions on the changing content landscape.